carnegielibrary/measure-the-future/README.md

 For more informaiton on Measure the Future, see http://measurethefuture.net/ and [Measure the Future's Github Account](https://github.com/MeasureTheFuture)

+This repo is intended as a tool to visualize raw data from Measure The Future scouts.

 #### Dependencies
 Jupyter Notebook - https://github.com/merrittkowaleski/notebook